 Surveys all functions of marketing from marketing research and product development to the sale of a product or service and feedback regarding consumer acceptance.
 Emphasizes marketing planning and strategy as dictated by the consumer through marketing research.
-Prerequisite: BA101 with a grade of C or better; or consent of instructor.
-College level reading and writing recommended.
+Prerequisite: Placement into RD090 and WR121; and BA101 with a grade of C or better; or consent of instructor.
 F, W, Sp